What is the Massachusetts franchise tax?

 Required documentation

 Most C corporations file Form 355, the Massachusetts Corporate Excise Tax Return.
 S corporations use Form 355S, which follows the same structure but applies S-corp tax rules.
-If you expect to owe more than $1,000 for the year, you'll also send Form 355-ES each quarter for estimated payments.
+Corporations that reasonably expect to owe more than $1,000 of corporate excise for the year must make quarterly estimated payments, typically using Form 355-ES through MassTaxConnect or approved software.

 Filing fees and costs